jbjd/Image-Viewer-In-Python/README.md

 1. Have python 3.9+ installed (along with nuitka if you want to convert it to an .exe file).
 2. Make sure your python has all the following Packages which you can use 'pip' to install:
-  - sys
-  - tkinter
   - PIL
-  - os
   - send2trash
-  - pathlib
-  - ctypes
   - cython
-  - bisect
-  - IO
   - natsort

-  Credit to bongdang for making the gifraw class that fixes gifs with unqiue frame palettes.
-I use an edited version of this class, but I mainly just removed parts that I didn't use.

 3. Use 'python viewer.py "C:/example/path/to/image.png"' to run it, or continue following to convert it to an exe